GeetaKrishna/linter-cli/README.md

 yarn install @miraclesoft/linter --save-dev
 ```

-You can then use the tool from the command line,
+You can then use the tool from the command line.
+Alternatively you can install the linter globally, but it is not advised at this point of time.

 **_Note_** _: The linter cli will look for a eslint config file and if running with --staged option will look for a git repository to be initialized_